auth0/docs/articles/clients/client-settings/regular-web-app/index.md

 <%= include('../_settings') %>

 - **Client Type**: The type of client you are implementing.
-If your app is a CLI, daemon, or a service running on the backend, use a **Non Interactive Client**.
+If you're working with a traditional web app that has the ability to refresh its pages, use a Regular Web Applications Client.

 <%= include('../_token-endpoint-auth-method') %>